 Setting Your Royalty Rates

 You can select your own royalty percentage.
 However, if it is over 14.9%, there is a small fee.
 Even though you can technically set the royalty as high as you want, you need to remain competitive with the other sellers, so most set their rate to 10-14%.
-You do have the ability to change the royalty rate once per month.
+You do have the ability to change the royalty rate once per month, which becomes active on the 20th day of every month.
 It is important to set your rate high enough to make money, but low enough to remain competitive.
 The exception is art-related products, such as art prints and canvas prints.
 You can set those royalty rates as high as you like.

 Organize Your Products Into Collections